 Step 3: Determine whether proposed use trips a compatibility “trigger”

 Proposed use is the same or complementary to surrounding uses in scale, traffic impact and/or operational impact – no compatibility concerns; submit development proposal or rezoning application.

 Proposed use has potential conflicts with adjacent uses that can be remedied or minimized through project design, such as traffic mitigation and/or building design and scale.

 Proposed use may have significant conflicts with adjacent uses, and may require significant mitigation to reduce impacts, and may not achieve full compatibility.

-Proposed use deviates significantly in density, intensity, scale, form, or activity causing negative impacts on surrounding land uses.
+Proposed use deviates significantly in density, intensity, scale, form, or activity causing negative impacts on, or being negatively impacted by, surrounding land uses.
 Project should not be supported unless extraordinary measures can be taken to offset the impacts.